CSCU-Libraries/CCSU_V1/README.md

-# CCSU's individual institution's Primo NUI customizations available in this package (our emergency banner & code from MH, as copied from Central Package for consortium - custom.js bug fixed 10/18/21)
+# CCSU's individual institution's Primo NUI customizations available in this package

+(Emergency banner (css & js) & code from MH, as copied from Central Package for consortium - custom.js bug fixed 10/18/21 & this repo created after that)

 ## The Primo New UI Customization Workflow Development Environment